RisingFlamesUK/another-book-review-site/README.md

 Use what you have learnt about GitHub to commit and push your project to GitHub so that you can share it with other students in the Q&A area, I'd love to see what you've build too!
 You can tweet at me `@yu_angela`
 Include a `Readme.md` file that explains how to start your server, what commands are needed to run your code. e.g. `npm i` and then `nodemon index.js`.

+## In this Commited Change

+- improved work.ejs / work-edition-script.js / backlend-handler.js /app.js to ensure only images that are required to render are downloaded. (improved page loading times)
+- removed browser history manipulation in login-signup.js